 Circumcision and Cancer

-Cancer is a terrifying malady, and the threat of it has been a powerful motivation for circumcising babies, reaching its nadir in David Reuben's compendium of misinformation, Everything You Ever Wanted To Know About Sex... with its "... and the remedy for penile cancer is CASTRATION.
+Cancer is a terrifying malady, and the threat of it has been a powerful motivation for circumcising babies, reaching its nadir in David Reuben's compendium of misinformation, Everything You Always Wanted To Know About Sex... with its "... and the remedy for penile cancer is CASTRATION.
 And THAT is THAT."

 Who would not circumcise to prevent castration?
 The reality is more ambiguous.